Zapata Falls Campground

 San Luis Valley Field Office 1313 E. Highway 160 Monte Vista, CO 81144

-From Highway 160: Turn north on Highway 150 about 5 miles west of Blanca, CO and travel about 10.5 miles to BLM road 5415; turn right (east) and travel another 2.5 miles to the campground entrance.
+To reach Zapata Falls Campground: From Highway 160, about 5 miles west of Blanca, turn north on Highway 150 and travel about 10.5 miles to BLM road 5415; turn east and travel another 2.5 miles to the campground entrance.

 Zapata Falls Campground